 Extra Costs to Consider

-The prices on this page are for a like-for-like swap, they do not include the cost of cutting worktops, supplying hoses, extending pipework or the like.
+The prices on this page are for a like-for-like swap, they do not include the cost of cutting worktops, supplying hoses, extending pipework or anything beyond a standard installation.

 These tasks will cost extra and some may require a certificate to be generated for Building Control.